 I’m Niv Zilli and welcome to my blog.
 Just to get a couple of things out of the way, I’m not a professional chef neither am I a professional photographer but I am a lover of food!
 That love has made me very curious about food and over time that curiosity has grown into a serious fixation.
 What I have is certainly more than a crush as I’ve been in love with food since I can remember.
 I’m always thinking about food, experimenting with it, talking about it, reading about it, and now even writing about it.
-I never sulked so much in my life like I did the first time I attempted home made pizza.
+I’ll never forget the first time I attempted home made pizza.
 That evening Despair was an uninvited guest at our table and over stayed it’s welcome.
 Maybe you’ve had that experience, working towards a goal only for it to turn out badly?
 My goal was pizza.
-I did all the home work, interviewed some friends in the know, followed all the “rules” and the end result was pitiful.
+I did all the home work, talked to some friends in the know, followed all the “rules” and the end result was pitiful.
 I remember laying in bed.
 Staring at the ceiling.
 My mind on overdrive.
 Tick tick tick tick…….
 I kept going over it in my head questioning where I went wrong, obsessing over every detail.
 Towards the early hours of the morning as I was trailing off to sleep crushed from failure – a light bulb moment!
 Next morning I tried again.
 Success!
 That day we had pizza for breakfast and the only word to describe it – bellissima!
-My recipe is so simple, homemade pizza has become a staple in our home even though pizzerias in Italy are a dime a dozen.
+My method is so simple, homemade pizza has become a staple in our home even though we don’t have a pizza oven and pizzerias in Italy are a dime a dozen.
 I’m always having days like that, experimenting with food until I’m happy enough to share it with somebody else.
 While I may not be able to say that every dish I share with you is going look like something out of the cover of a magazine, I can promise to improve the quality of food you serve at your table, making every day eating something to relish.

 As I started saying, I love to cook, mainly because I love to eat, but scathingly close to that obvious reason is the truth that I do love to entertain.
 When there’s friends, family and laughter around the table, all is well with the world or so it seems.
 My dream is to one day have a table big enough to be able to share my food with those who have nothing to eat.
 The best way I can describe how much I enjoy cooking at home is to liken it to the nourishing, natural goodness of cream found at the top of a farm fresh bottle of milk.
-How many of you still remember childhood moments when the milkman delivered the milk and you ran out to get to the thick yellow cream floating on the top before the birds pecked into the tin foil cap?
-I only had that pleasure once in my childhood but that surreal moment of licking the spoon is kind of how I feel when I cook and bake – sheer joy.
+That anticipated moment of licking the spoon when enjoying the best of nature’s gifts is kind of how I feel when I cook and bake – sheer joy.
 Cooking, sharing and feeling the enjoyment that can come only from eating, is for me, one of life’s greatest rewards.
 Being South African with deep Indian roots, married to an Italian and exposed to a multi-cultural family I’ve come to realise that good food is always the true guest of honour in any celebration no matter the culture.
 We all love to eat and eat well and we shouldn’t have to only when we’ve made reservations or want to celebrate.
 We should all be able to eat delicious celebratory dishes inspired by tastes all over the world in the one place where we dine the most.
 Home.

 So here I am in my new home, getting to experience a new culture, learn a new language, see new places, taste new flavours and share my food with those amazing people who’ve sat at my dinner table and now, with you.
 So join me as we go on a food fest one dish at a time from my Italian kitchen to who knows where ……